sbkomurcu/Raspberry-Pi-Action-Camera/README.md

 # Installation

-● Enable camera support
+● Enable camera support with the following commands:

+    ○ sudo raspi-config
-    ○ sudo raspi-config -> Select Option 5 Interfacing Options, then P1 Camera, then Yes.
-Exit and reboot your Pi.
+    ○ Select Option 5 "Interfacing Options", then "P1 Camera", then Yes.
+    ○ Exit and reboot your Pi.

 ● Update your RPi with the following commands: